jensstein/oandbackup/FAQ.md

 Menu items with "..." at the end will ask something (yes/no or asking for further info) before executing an action.
 Without "..." they wil immediately execute the action.

+### can I control NB from scripts or Tasker and similar?

+yes, NB has a broadcast receiver for Android "intents", that reacts on commands.

+The Intent must contain the package name, that is:
+- release: `com.machiav3lli.backup`
+- neo: `com.machiav3lli.backup.neo`
+- pumpkin: `com.machiav3lli.backup.hg42`
+- debug (e.g. if you compile yourself): `com.machiav3lli.backup.debug`

+The broadcast receiver is:
+    `com.machiav3lli.backup.services.CommandReceiver`
+    note, this is a fixed name, `com.machiav3lli.backup` is a namespace not a package name.

+Additional data is given in so called `extras` of the intent.

+Intnets can also be sent by a su shell command like this:
+    `am -a COMMAND -e EXTRANAME1 EXTRADATA1 -e EXTRANAME2 EXTRADATA2 ... -n PACKAGE/BROADCASTRECEIVER`

+There are three commands:

+`schedule`
+    trigger a schedule (like pressing the run button)
+    extras:
+        name = the name of the schedule example to start a specific schedule:
+    `am broadcast -a schedule -e name "the name of the schedule" -n com.machiav3lli.backup/com.machiav3lli.backup.services.CommandReceiver`

+`cancel`
+    cancel a schedule or all schedules
+    extras:
+        name = the name of the schedule without a name, it cancels all schedules example for canceling all schedules:
+    `am broadcast -a cancel -n com.machiav3lli.backup/com.machiav3lli.backup.services.CommandReceiver`
+    example for canceling a specific schedule:
+    `am broadcast -a cancel -e name "the name of the schedule" -n com.machiav3lli.backup/com.machiav3lli.backup.services.CommandReceiver`

+`reschedule`
+    set a new time of a schedule
+    extras:
+        name = the name of the schedule time = new time in HH:MM format, e.g. 12:34
+    example to set a schedule to the time 12:34:
+    `am broadcast -a reschedule -e name "the name of the schedule" -e time 12:34 -n com.machiav3lli.backup/com.machiav3lli.backup.services.CommandReceiver`

+with tasker etc. the parameters of the intent must be entered in the corresponding fields.

 ### What is the difference to implementations like Seedvault?

 The main difference is that NB uses root to create a copy of the apps [APK and it's data](#what-are-all-these-backup-parts-icons--which-parts-does-a-backup-of-an-app-consist-of) while Seedvault relies on Google's api to backup (without forcing the user to backup to the Google-Cloud).